Yin Yoga Students

 Yoga Instructor, Bike Racing Coach, Fitness consultant

 I was lucky enough to find that Master Zink was teaching classes in Los Angeles.
 I religiously drove down to L.A. every Sunday to study with Paulie.
-Unlike most yoga classes where people go to the nearest school available, for Paulie’s YIn and Yang yoga classes students drove an hour or more to attend.
+Unlike most yoga classes where people go to the nearest school available, for Paulie’s Yin Yoga classes students drove an hour or more to attend.
 I have never seen anyone move with such fluidity and with the capacity to transform his energy from one element to another as Paulie does.
 Paulie’s teaching is less about the perfect pose and more about the awareness of energy in the body and opening channels so that energy will flow through the meridians”

 Certified Yoga Therapist and Owner SacredSpaceStudio

 As a natural healer and professionally trained contortionist, I was quite attracted to Paulie because of his extraordinary flexibility and energetic mastery.
 Although my art required me to maintain a high level of flexibility and balance, I hadn’t taken any yoga classes prior to attending Paulie’s classes and seminars.
-The fluidity of Paulie’s Yin and Yang yoga made more sense to me than other yoga styles I had investigated.
+The fluidity of Paulie’s Yin Yoga made more sense to me than other yoga styles I had investigated.
 They tended to be very rigid and hard.
 I’m also a Certified Lymphologist.
-The Yin and Yang style of yoga, and its focus on the flow of chi, works very synergistically with my healing practice.
+The Yin style of yoga, and its focus on the flow of chi, works very synergistically with my healing practice.
 The combination of Master Zink’s teachings with the healing modalities I study have heightened my energetic and physical health, endurance, strength, and balance and has even increased my flexibility to greater levels.
 I’m grateful for the opportunity to study with such a master of his art.

 What a privilege it has been to be in your class over the past eight weeks!
 Your care for each of us was a real blessing.
 I have seen so much improvement in my ability to move and breathe freely- thank you!
 What you do truly does make a difference in people’s lives.